About

 Where the Data Comes From

 Every recall on this site originates from an official government source — never from rumor, social media, or second-hand reporting.
-Our primary source today is the U.S. Consumer Product Safety Commission (CPSC), the agency responsible for toys, nursery products, and most children's goods.
-We are expanding coverage to FDA (food and formula) and NHTSA (car seats) recall data.
+Our primary source is the U.S. Consumer Product Safety Commission (CPSC), the agency responsible for toys, nursery products, and most children's goods — it accounts for the large majority of records in our database.
+We also monitor FDA recalls (food and formula), NHTSA recalls (car seats), and CDC health alerts for child-relevant entries.

 Every recall page links to the official agency notice it is based on, so you can always verify the current status at the source.